 “The hussar crossed himself, and though they were far from the village entrance, he led his horse even farther away.
 As if something might burst out with fang and talon and chase them down.”

 They returned to the road.
 After another hour, the hussar stopped and dismounted slowly, even more stiffly than when he’d stopped before.
-He fumbled with his jacket and trousers, and stood as if he were trying to urinate.
-Lucius looked away to give him privacy, but the man still hadn’t moved after a minute.
-Now something seemed wrong.

 Another minute, and Lucius heard him curse, then groan a little as if bearing down, before he rearranged himself and mounted his horse.